 Most line of credit lenders require businesses to have at least a few years of history and healthy revenue numbers to qualify for a line of credit.
 Larger lines of credit may require additional requirements, such as collateral.

-This can all seem intimidatingespecially if you’re a new business.
-To make the process easier, we’ve laid out five straightforward steps to securing a business line of credit.
+This can all seem intimidating—especially if you’re a new business.
+To make the process easier, we’ve laid out five straightforward steps for how to get a line of credit for your business.

 Why consider a business line of credit?